rigetti/rpcq/README.md

 (asdf:test-system :rpcq)
 ```

-There may be some instances of `SYTLE-WARNING`, but if the test run successfully,
+There may be some instances of `STYLE-WARNING`, but if the test run successfully,
 there should be something near the bottom of the output that looks like:

 ```